Rehearsal Pianist: Mark Feldhusen

 Alto: Leo Balkovetz

-Leo Balkovetz, counter-tenor, is a performer of operatic, choral, and chamber music in the Boston area with local groups including Triad, Canto Armonico, Commonwealth Chorale, and Carduus.
+Leo Balkovetz, tenor, is a performer of operatic, choral, and chamber music in the Boston area with local groups including Triad, Canto Armonico, Commonwealth Chorale, and Carduus.
 In 2018, he graduated with a Master's of Music in Historical Voice Performance from the Longy School of Music, where he sang the role of Vaguas in Vivaldi's Juditha Triumphans with Early Music group Eudaimonia.
-He has also performed in La Clemenza di Tito (Annius), Cendrillon (6th Spirit), and La Sonnambula (Notary) with Promenade Opera Project and the alto soloist in Bach's Cantata BWV 54 with First Lutheran Church in Boston.
-He is the alto section leader of Commonwealth Chorale in Newton, MA, where he was a featured soloist in Menotti's The Unicorn, the Gorgon and the Manticore.
-He is also a member of the Schola Choir at the Cathedral of St. Paul in Boston, where he recently sang as a soloist for Handel’s Messiah.
+He has also performed in La Clemenza di Tito (Annius), Cendrillon (6th Spirit), and La Sonnambula (Notary) with Promenade Opera Project and as a soloist in Bach's Cantata BWV 54 with First Lutheran Church in Boston.
+He is the tenor section leader of Commonwealth Chorale in Newton, MA, where he was a featured soloist in Menotti's The Unicorn, the Gorgon and the Manticore.
+He is also a member of the Schola Choir at the Cathedral of St. Paul in Boston, where he recently was a soloist for Handel’s Messiah.